Snimpy: SNMP & Python

 Vincent Bernat

-While quite old fashioned, SNMP is still a ubiquitous protocol supported by most network equipments.
+While quite old fashioned, SNMP is still a ubiquitous protocol supported by most network devices.
 It comes handy to expose various metrics, like network interface counters, to be gathered for the purpose of monitoring.
-It can also be used to retrieve and modify equipments’ configuration.
+It can also be used to retrieve and modify devices’ configuration.

 Variables exposed by SNMP agents (servers) are organized inside a Management Information Base (MIB) which is a hierarchical database.1 Each entry is identified by an OID.
 Querying a specific OID allows a manager (client) to get the value of an associated variable.